 Insights spoke to Loren Blumgart, Legal Counsel at Brookfield Properties Australia, about her mentoring experiences.
-Loren will be expanding on her advice with one of her mentors, Claire Bibby, in the upcoming New Lawyers Summit 2018, held in early August.
+Loren expanded on her advice with one of her mentors, Claire Bibby, at the New Lawyers Summit 2018.

 Build your network by helping wherever you can

 “It is never too early to start building your network,” said Loren.
 “One of the best ways to develop strong professional relationships is to proactively think of ways to help others.
 It is a lot easier asking someone how you can help them instead of asking them to help you.
 You’ll also learn so much more this way.”

 If you’re a younger lawyer, you’re more likely to have an innate familiarity of what technology could offer a firm.
 “Most law firms and organisations are looking for new innovative (and often tech-savvy) ways to stay relevant and ahead of their competitors, so look to add value.”